rhampt/balena-health/README.md

     privileged: true
     network_mode: host
     environment:
+      - SIMULATION_MODE=true # set to true if you have no HW
-      - H10_MAC_ADDR=E8:78:8D:A0:03:CA
+      - H10_MAC_ADDR=E8:78:8D:A0:03:CA # see README.md
       - BLUETOOTH_RETRY=30 # integer number of seconds
       - MQTT_PUB_INTERVAL=30 # integer number of seconds
 ```

 As you can see, this service builds the local `data-collector`.
 Looking at that project's `Dockerfile.template` the base image is `balenalib/%%BALENA_MACHINE_NAME%%-ubuntu-node:14.18.1-bionic-run` where %%BALENA_MACHINE_NAME%% will resolve to your device (ex: raspberrypi4-64).
 We used the run variant to slim down the container size.
 Using `install_packages`, we made sure to install the relevant bluetooth packages for our node application to work.
-Note that the `CMD` could just be `npm start` here, but we wanted an entry point that allowed for future customization so we instead executed `start.sh` which just executes `npm start` before idling.
+The Docker `CMD` executed is `start.sh` which just executes `npm run start` (or `npm run start-sim` if in simulation mode) before idling.

 Check out `index.js` to see how we spawn the gatttool application in order to connect to the heart rate monitor via bluetooth low-energy (BLE).

 There are three configurable environment variables:

+1. `SIMULATION_MODE` is a flag for selecting which file to execute.
+If it's not set or set to false, we'll assume you have the hardware and it's hooked up.
+If it's set to true, we'll run a simulation of the hardware instead.
-1. `H10_MAC_ADDR` is the Mac Address of your sensor.
+2. `H10_MAC_ADDR` is the Mac Address of your sensor.
 You can figure out your sensor's Mac Address by starting the service on idle and running `bluetoothctl | grep Polar` or `hcitool lescan | grep Polar`.
-2. `BLUETOOTH_RETRY` is the number of seconds to wait to try to reconnect to your sensor via the gatttool application.
+3. `BLUETOOTH_RETRY` is the number of seconds to wait to try to reconnect to your sensor via the gatttool application.
-3. `MQTT_PUB_INTERVAL` is the frequency in seconds that you want to send your heart rate (in BPM).
+4. `MQTT_PUB_INTERVAL` is the frequency in seconds that you want to send your heart rate (in BPM).
 Too often, and the e-ink display can't keep up with the changes and you will see some strange symbols.
 Not often enough and you won't get an accurate account of your heart rate.

 ## `eink` service